 assisting with the product marketing and forecasting.
 He's a sucker for

 all things Lego and Star Wars, but has a weakness for great sculpts

 from any property.

-of Media Operations within North America.
-No stranger to the hobby, Dan is an
+statues.
+No stranger to the hobby, Dan is a life-long collector.

 - Adam Van Wickler

 grew up during the heyday of action figures.
 Star Wars, GI Joe, He-man,

 Thundercats, Transformers, Super Powers, Secret Wars, Mego.